JuliaLang/julia/doc/src/manual/arrays.md

 Considered alone, this may seem relatively trivial; `CartesianIndex` simply gathers multiple integers together into one object that represents a single multidimensional index.
-When combined with other indexing forms and iterators that yield `CartesianIndex`es, however, this can lead directly to very elegant and efficient code.
+When combined with other indexing forms and iterators that yield `CartesianIndex`es, however, this can produce very elegant and efficient code.
 See [Iteration](@ref) below, and for some more advanced examples, see [this blog post on multidimensional algorithms and iteration](https://julialang.org/blog/2016/02/iteration).